 That’s all for today.
 See you tomorrow !

-Update June 3rd : The Page version command don’t show the changes made by a co-author.
-This isn’t really workaround thus I removed this misleading suggestion.
+Update June 3rd : The Page version command doesn’t show the changes made by a co-author.
+Hence, this isn’t a workaround to the missing “Search by author” feature : removed this misleading suggestion.

 Update June 11th : A new feature allows to insert Meeting details.
 Since I am unable to use it (I don’t manage to go through the identification window…), I can’t talk too much about it.
 See this article if interested.